 THE PROJECT SCOPE

 The project scope outlines the expectations between you and the client.
-It includes what needs to be achieved and the work that must be done to deliver the project.
+It includes what needs to be achieved and the work that must be done to finalize the project.
 More specifically, the scope of the project should cover:

 Timeline and Deadline

-By knowing the budget, you can decide whether the project is worthwhile to take on.
+By knowing the client’s budget, you can decide whether the project is worthwhile to take on.
 It’s always a point of contention, since you and the client don’t want to be on the losing end when costs are involved.

 If the client is uncomfortable with disclosing their budget, try to ask for a range.
-It’s not ideal, but definitely better than having no information.

 Imagine creating the design in A4 size, only to discover at the end that the client wants A3 size instead.
 Designing to spec will prevent such situations from happening.